 HomePod supports the following audio formats: HE-AAC (V1), AAC (16 to 320 Kbps), protected AAC (from iTunes Store), MP3 (16 to 320 Kbps), MP3 VBR, Apple Lossless, AIFF, WAV, and FLAC.

 HomePod integrates with Apple Music, Apple's streaming music service.
 It connects directly to Apple Music in the Cloud over WiFi, so it is able to access a user's music library, complete with playlists, customized music mixes, and preferences.

-If you don't have an Apple Music account, HomePod will work with iTunes Match and iTunes Music purchases, and you can use AirPlay from your other Apple products to play music from streaming services like Spotify.
+If you don't have an Apple Music account, HomePod works with iTunes Match and iTunes Music purchases, and you can use AirPlay from your other Apple products to play music from streaming services like Spotify.

-As outlined by Apple, HomePod (and Siri) will work with the following music sources:
+As outlined by Apple, HomePod (and Siri) work with the following music sources:

 - Apple Music

 - iTunes Music Purchases